Heel Fracture – Podiatrist in NYC

 The calcaneus bone (or heel bone) can become fractured like any other bone in the body.
 Whereas fractures in other bones can be less debilitating, the heel bone bears a lot of weight while walking, and therefore a heel fracture can be a frustrating and limiting condition that severely impacts your mobility.
-If you think you may have a heel fracture, the Manhattan foot surgeons at Foot and Ankle Surgeons of New York can help.
+If you think you may have a heel fracture, a podiatrist in NYC at Foot and Ankle Surgeons of New York can help.
 There are a few common ways you can develop a heel fracture:

 - Falling – if you suffer a fall from any sort of height and land on your feet, that can cause a heel fracture

 - Car accident – in a car accident, especially if you crash head-on into another car or object, your heel can suffer injury due to the positioning of your feet in the crash

 - Twisted ankle – though counter-intuitive, twisting your ankle can cause a fracture of the heel bone due to the inter-connectedness of the structure of the foot.